-Appointments: Students are advised to call Student Health Services early in the day to schedule a same-day appointment with a nurse practitioner.
-During high volume times, the number of available appointments may need to be limited.
-Students unable to be seen on a same-day basis will be offered several other options including an evaluation by a Registered Nurse, an appointment the following day, or referral to an off-campus urgent care facility.
-All specialty appointments (women's health or physician consultation) must be scheduled in advance.
-Students who fail to show up for any scheduled appointments will be charged a non-refundable no-show fee.
+Appointments: Students are advised to call Student Health Services early in the day to schedule a same-day appointment with a nurse practitioner.Students unable to be seen on a same-day basis will be offered several other options including an appointment the following day, or referral to an off-campus urgent care facility.All specialty appointments (women's and men's health, or ETSU program physicals) must be scheduled in advance.Students who fail to show up for any scheduled appointments will be charged a non-refundable no-show fee.

-Cost: Students are not charged for visits to the clinic, but there are some charges for medications, lab tests and special procedures.
+Cost: Students are not charged an office visit fee, but there are some charges for medications. lab tests and special procedures.
 Student Health Clinic services include:

-- Medical and nursing care for acute and episodic illness and injury. - Referral for management of chronic disorders. - Women's and men's health care programs. - Family planning services. - Immunization clinics. - Allergy clinic for those receiving allergy injections. - ♦ Health education and self-care programs. - Individual health counseling for smoking cessation, diet, weight loss, stress management, and other lifestyle changes.
+- Medical and nursing care for acute and episodic illness and injury.

+- Referral for management of chronic disorders.

+- Women's and men's health care programs.

+- Family planning services.

+- Immunization clinics.

+- Health education and self-care programs.

+- Individual health counseling for smoking cessation, diet, weight loss, stress management, and other lifestyle changes.